rsksmart/devportal-1.0/content/rsk-devportal/kb/rootstock-rust.md

 tokio = { version = "1", features = ["full"] }
 ```

-> The types and import statements in [alloy](https://github.com/alloy-rs/alloy) dependencies are expected to change.
-If you face any type related errors while running the given examples in this tutorial, its recommended to check the [alloy](https://github.com/alloy-rs/alloy) repo and [documentation](https://alloy.rs/).
+> The types and import statements in [Alloy](https://github.com/alloy-rs/alloy) dependencies are expected to change.
+If you face any type related errors while running the given examples in this tutorial, its recommended to check the [Alloy](https://github.com/alloy-rs/alloy) repo and [documentation](https://alloy.rs/).

 ## Connect with Rootstock node

 To connect to the Rootstock node., we will require a provider setup.
 A [Provider](https://alloy-rs.github.io/alloy/alloy_provider/provider/trait/trait.Provider.html) is an abstraction of a connection to the Rootstock network, it provides a concise, and consistent interface to standard Ethereum node functionality.

-To run this program, use: `cargo run` in the root of the project:
+To run this program, use `cargo run` in the root of the project:

 ```bash
 cd rootstock-rs